Is intermittent fasting healthy

 Is intermittent fasting healthy?

-Intermittent fasting is usually thought to be healthy as long as you eat a balanced diet and appropriately feed your body during the scheduled eating hours.
+Intermittent fasting is usually considered healthy if one eats a balanced diet and appropriately feeds one’s body during the scheduled eating hours.

 In general, the following are some of the benefits of intermittent fasting: